WorldHealthOrganization/smart-trust/input/pagecontent/trust_gateway_architecture.md

 TNG provides the functionality to store secure and trustful resources (i.e. FHIR value sets or Business Rule) which ensures that all attendees in the system have precise knowledge about important sources.
 These references can be stored in the form of URLs.

 ##### Issuer Exchange
 For some Credential Types such as Verifiable Credentials, TNG is necessary to ensure the trust in issuers of those credentials.
-Most credentials carry an issuer ID such as an http URL or any DID where the public key material is behind to verify these credentials.
+Most credentials carry an issuer ID such as an HTTP URL or a DID with the public key material to verify these credentials.
 To provide a trusted list of these issuers, the gateway provides functionality to upload issuer IDs.

 #### Solution Concept
 To realize the architectural vision, the existing DCC Gateway will be enhanced by a microservice which implements the TNG Federator component.
 This federator component is deployed next to the gateway and it handles the communication with other federators.
 Each federator is able to download the data of other components.
 Uploading the data to other federators is not foreseen (each gateway downloads over a federator).
 The trusted consumers can decide to use the federation information and must explicitly activate this feature.
 To summarize, the federator acts as a gateway connector/synchronizer and as an interface provider for accessing the federated data.